-Proper face coverings will be required in order to be inside the venues.
+At the time of typing this, June 2021, proper face coverings are required in order to be inside the venues.
+If this changes, we will update that here.
 Proper face coverings and their practices must meet the following criteria:

 - A face mask or covering that prevents the attendee from spreading droplets that could contain pathogens.
 These include disposable and reusable face masks as advised by the CDC.

 - The face mask or covering must stay placed over the nose and mouth while indoors.
 If you wish to remove it for any reason, we ask that you step outside please.

 - The following items do not qualify as a proper face mask or covering for our event due to potentially not offering proper protection to other attendees when worn by a possible spreader: